 Think lawyer, but with a modern twist.
 Brianna Jones is an Australian born and bred lawyer, who, in 2015, took it upon herself to help out working women stuck in the daily grind of the corporate dress code.
-Bri created her Instagram page (and website by the same name) in hopes to show women both attainable and aspirational outfits that still meet the strict rules of many professional industries, but with a modern twist.
+Bri created her Instagram page (and website under the same name) with the hopes to show women both attainable and aspirational outfits that still meet the strict rules of many professional industries, with a modern twist.
 Through prints, accessories and tailoring, Bri has helped to transform the wardrobe of the working woman.
 We interviewed Bri to find out more about the empire she has built, and get to know the woman behind this achievement.

 I wish – but sadly not!
 I often wish going to Court was as easy as it is portrayed in television shows.
 It would be amazing if you could walk straight into a Court room before a Judge.
 However, in reality, there are large crowds of people at Court and lots of waiting time before you appear in front of a Judge.
 Like in Suits, being a Lawyer involved many long hours and lots of deadlines which often meant eating at your desk.

 On a positive note, I used to love the opportunity to get ‘suited up’ for Court.